-Prior to European settlement, vegetation in the Anoka Sand Plain Subsection consisted of oak barrens in the uplands, with areas of Jack pine, brushland, upland prairie and floodplain forest also present (reference (181)).
+Prior to European settlement, vegetation in the Anoka Sand Plain Subsection consisted of oak barrens in the uplands, with areas of Jack pine, brushland, upland prairie and floodplain forest also present (reference (203)).
 At present, the subsection is dominated by agricultural vegetation, with urban development rapidly expanding in the subsection.
-Deciduous forest, including oak woodland and maple-basswood forest, was the dominant vegetation prior to European settlement (reference (181)).
+Deciduous forest, including oak woodland and maple-basswood forest, was the dominant vegetation prior to European settlement (reference (203)).
 At present, the majority of the subsection consists of agricultural vegetation, with approximately 10 to 15 percent consisting of upland forest or wetland.

 Vegetation in the Hardwood Hills Subsection consisted of predominantly of woodland/forest vegetation prior to European settlement.
 Irregular topography and the presence of waterbodies and wetlands created a barrier to fire, which limited the development of prairie vegetation.
-However, tallgrass prairie did grow on the more level terrain in the subsection (reference (181)).
+However, tallgrass prairie did grow on the more level terrain in the subsection (reference (203)).
 At present, the subsection is dominated by agricultural vegetation.

-Prior to European settlement, vegetation in the Minnesota River Prairie Subsection was dominated by tallgrass prairie, with islands of wet forest also present and floodplain forests along the Minnesota River and other streams in the subsection (reference (181)).
+Prior to European settlement, vegetation in the Minnesota River Prairie Subsection was dominated by tallgrass prairie, with islands of wet forest also present and floodplain forests along the Minnesota River and other streams in the subsection (reference (203)).
 At present, remnant tallgrass prairie is rare and the subsection is dominated by agricultural vegetation.

 Vegetation in the Coteau Moraines Subsection consisted almost entirely of tallgrass prairie prior to European settlement.
-Wet prairie vegetation was restricted to the edges of streams and forest vegetation was restricted to ravines along streams (reference (181)).
+Wet prairie vegetation was restricted to the edges of streams and forest vegetation was restricted to ravines along streams (reference (203)).
 At present, agricultural vegetation dominates the subsection, with very few areas of pre-settlement vegetation remaining.

 In general, the vegetation resources across the project are dominated by herbaceous agricultural vegetation and crops including corn, soybeans, potatoes, forage, and sugar beets (Section 5.4.1.1).
 According to the National Landcover Database (NLCD), areas of natural vegetation including wetlands and native plant communities, such as prairies and forests, are scattered across the project area with the highest concentrations of forested areas in Region G near the northern end of the project.
+Areas of tree cover are mostly associated with residential properties, farmsteads, windrows, and river crossings.
 The NLCD is derived from Landsat imagery along with various other data sources.
 As such, it provides only an approximation of existing landcover types.
 Wetlands are discussed in Section 5.6.11.1 and native plant communities and other sensitive ecological resources are discussed in Section 5.6.7.3.